Walter A. Hurley: Resignation

-Apostolic administrator
+Apostolic administrator and moderator

 On October 17, 2018, following the sudden death of Bishop Joseph Cistone on October 16, Pope Francis named Hurley as the apostolic administrator of the Diocese of Saginaw.
+In February 2019, Hurley removed Reverend Edwin Dwyer as parochial administrator of Our Lady of Peace Parish in Bay City, Michigan, and as chaplain at Saginaw Valley State University in University Center, Michigan.
+Hurley said that Dwyer can caused controversy in the parish by introducing traditional worship elements in the masses such as incense and bells, a black cassock for the priest, white surplices for the altar servers, and Latin and Gregorian chants Hurley served in Saginaw until July 2019.

-Hurley served in Saginaw until July 2019.
-On June 23, 2020, Pope Francis chose Hurley as the apostolic administrator of the Diocese of Gaylord.
+On June 23, 2020, Francis chose Hurley as the apostolic administrator of the Diocese of Gaylord.
 Hurley held this position until the consecration of Reverend Jeffrey Walsh as bishop on March 4, 2022.

+In October 2023, the Archdiocese of Detroit named Hurley as moderator of the Waters of Light Family of Parishes in the archdiocese.